 You can use Transvault to perform selective migrations based on multiple criteria.
 This intelligent approach means you take only the data you need and minimizes the time and cost of your migration.

 Ensuring a seamless as possible experience for end users is also paramount, and Transvault includes advanced capabilities in this respect.
 For example, you can migrate only the items for which a shortcut still exists in the user’s mailbox.

 Importantly, your move is fully audited to ensure peace of mind and to meet business governance and legislative needs.

-- What do migrated items look like?
+- What do migrated items look like in Google Cloud?

 Google does not maintain a folder hierarchy in the same way that, say, Microsoft Exchange does.
 Instead, it provides a ‘ view’ onto items based on Labels associated with those items.

 To cope with this change, Transvault Migrator automatically detects the latest folder (and sub-folders) associated with the items in your source archive and creates the relevant Labels as it passes the item to the Google API.

 - Can Transvault help manage what we upload into Google?